2490 Coordinator, Abstinence-based Education Programs

-11. Contributes to the overall success of the abstinence-based education program by performing all other duties as assigned.
+11. Contributes to the overall success of abstinence-based education programs by performing all other duties as assigned.

-The Coordinator, AEP is supervised by the Director of the Masters in Public Health Program, serving as Principal Investigator and supervises Graduate Research Assistants.
+The Coordinator, AEP is supervised by the Principal Investigator in the School of Social Work and supervises Graduate Research Assistants.

 OFFICE OF HUMAN RESOURCES